mtomko/jekyll-now/_posts/2017-07-28-Refactoring-With-Effects.md

 arguments.
 These are testable, understandable functions.
 This version really shows the power of using Monads to sequence computation.

-Here we are truly making use of the fact that `Try` has a monad and not just another container class.
+Now we are truly making use of the fact that `Try` has a monad and not just another container class.
 We can simply describe the "happy path" and trust `Try` to short-circuit computation if something erroneous or unexpected occurs.
 In that case, `Try` captures the error and stops computation there.
 The code does this without the need for explicit branching logic.

 ### Abstracting effect type
-Now, let's take this one step further.
-Here's where we achieve buzzword compliance.
+Now, let's take this one step further - here's where we achieve buzzword compliance.
 Let's abstract away from the effect, `Try`, and instead make use of [MonadError](https://typelevel.org/cats/api/cats/MonadError.html).